prataprc/pitch-caserust/PITCHME.md

 @size[2em](Debugging!!)
 @snapend
 @snap[mt20 text-center fragment]
-Not just today or yesterday, but ever since software programs got developed.
+Not just today or yesterday, but ever since the epoch.
 @snapend

 +++